7 unmistakable signs that you should go freelance

 Don’t rush into going freelance before giving some thought to what working alone is like.
 Because it’s not a ride in the park, and it’s definitely not for everyone.

 Therefore, as much as you enjoy the idea of not having your boss and colleagues under your feet, paint yourself this picture: It’s going to be you alone 5 days per week, 8 hours a day, give or take.
-Still sounds more fun than the boss thing?
-Good.
+Does it still sound more fun than the boss thing?
+If the answer is yes, let’s move on.

 Besides, the truth is you don’t have to be totally alone.
 Luckily, there are coffee places and libraries that nest lonely creatures like freelancers.